commitd/invest-server/documentation/docs/dev.reading_list.md

 * [Lerna](https://lernajs.io/)
 * [Git](https://git-scm.com/)

-*TODO: Add a long install guide?*

 You are likely to want to access existing data in a supported database, as such you should also install and setup the appropriate database for example:

 * [Mongo 3.4.4 or above](https://www.mongodb.com/)
 * [Elasticsearch 5](https://www.elastic.co)

 Of course you can use whatever deployment approach you want such as local installation, Docker constainers, or cloud services.

-*TODO: Include mini tutorial on this?*

 You'll propably want to use an IDE, we recommend: